 Once certified to scuba dive, you can:

-A scuba certification course is much more than just learning how to explore the underwater world safely (but that’s definitely covered).
+A scuba certification course is much more than just learning how to explore the underwater world safely (of course that’s covered).
 It’s a great way to reconnect with the natural world, recharge your blue health, and Live Unfiltered away from the hustle and bustle of everyday life.

 By the time you finish your PADI Open Water Diver course, you’ll understand our ocean planet in a new way.
 Read on, or watch the video below, to learn more about getting scuba certified.